SavageCore/node-ffprobe-installer/README.md

 ## Warnings during install

 To automatically choose the binary to install, [optionalDependencies](https://docs.npmjs.com/files/package.json#optionaldependencies) are used.
-This currently outputs warnings in the console, an issue that is [tracked by the npm team here](https://github.com/npm/npm/issues/9567).
+This currently outputs warnings in the console, an issue for that is [tracked by the npm team here](https://github.com/npm/npm/issues/9567).

 ## The binaries